varnish/Varnish-Book/varnish_book.rst

       Purge and Hashtwo work very similar.
       The main difference is that they have they act on different hash keys.

-Mechanisms to handle backends in problematic situations
+Mechanisms to Handle Backends in Problematic Situations
 =======================================================

 *This chapter is for the system administration course only*